thesandboxgame/sandbox-smart-contracts/docs/topics/sand/bundle-sand-sale.md

 - Collectibles: ERC1155ERC721 assets that are NFTs or fungible tokens.
 This kind of assets represent collectible items inside the game.
-- Sand: This is a fungible token (ERC20 compatible) that is used in the platform to pay for ssets and transactions.
+- Sand: This is a fungible token (ERC20 compatible) that is used in the platform to pay for assets and transactions.
-- DAI: This represents a stable coin that is pegged one to one with the U$S dollar.
+- DAI: This represents a stable coin that is pegged one to one with the USD dollar.

 ### External agents

 - SandSC: This is the ERC20 smart contract that do the accounting of the Sand token.
 - AssetSC: This is the smart contract do the accounting of the ERC1155ERC721 collectibles.
 - DaiSC: This is the ERC20 smart contract that do the accounting of the DAI token.
-- MedianizerSC: A Chainlink compatible smart contract used to get the price relationship between U$S and ETH.
+- MedianizerSC: A Chainlink compatible smart contract used to get the price relationship between USD and ETH.

 ### Sale

-Each sale in the smart contract represent a set of packs that can be sold.
+Each sale in the smart contract represents a set of packs that can be sold.
 Each pack contains Collectibles and Sand.
 All the packs inside the same Sale are equal but each one can be bought separately until the sale is empty and has no more packs.

 ```plantuml
 class Sale {